karunakarrao/DevOps/Kubernetes/K8S-Notes.md

         $ kubectl config set-context --current --namespace=prod1 --> to switch from "default" to "prod1" namespace
         $ kubectl config set-context --current --namespace=kube-system --> switch to kubernetes namespace

-When you create a Service, it creates a corresponding DNS entry.This entry is of the form `<service-name>.<namespace-name>.svc.cluster.local`which means that if a container only uses `<service-name>`, it will resolve to the service which is local to a namespace.
+When you create a Service, it creates a corresponding DNS entry.
+This entry is of the form `<service-name>.<namespace-name>.svc.cluster.local` which means that if a container only uses `<service-name>`, it will resolve to the service which is local to a namespace.
 This is useful for using the same configuration across multiple namespaces such as Development, Staging and Production.
 If you want to reach across namespaces, you need to use the fully qualified domain name (FQDN).

 	$ kubectl create namespace prod1 --> this will create  namespace prod1